pkolchanov/CustomizingPython/pipe.md

              24 RETURN_VALUE
 ```

-Four things are happening here:
+These instructions are telling an interpreter to:

-1. Load a function to data stack using `LOAD_NAME`
+1. Load a function to a stack using `LOAD_NAME`
-2. Load value of `a` to stack using `LOAD_NAME`
+2. Load value of `a` to a stack using `LOAD_NAME`
-3. Load value of `b` to stack using `LOAD_NAME`
+3. Load value of `b` to a stack using `LOAD_NAME`
-4. Call funtion using `CALL` with `2` arguments.
+4. Call the function using `CALL` with `2` arguments.

-So, to implement the pipe, we need to add an additional argument to the stack, between the load function and the function call, during compilation.
+So, to implement the pipe, we need to add an additional argument to the stack, between a function load and a function call, during compilation.

 #### Compile.c
-Starting point is the `Python/compile.c` file.
+The starting point of compilation is the `Python/compile.c` file.

 Let's look to the `Python/compile.c/compiler_visit_expr1` .